 More than in any other context, the competition study is of crucial importance in B2B.
 In B2B, commercial strategies can indeed be better structured than in B2C, because larger companies prepare them, therefore with more resources than in B2C (which remains mainly in local trade the domain of small and medium-sized companies).
 In B2C the competition area is also much more significant, which will require you to look far beyond your immediate geographical territory.

 We, therefore, advise you to study in depth your 3 main competitors.
 Make a synthetic grid to achieve your benchmark.
 Here are some ideas of the factors to be evaluated: financial factors (turnover, profits, margin, year-on-year evolution); geographical factors (territories served, specificity of your market and adaptation to it); customer satisfaction factors (is the customer satisfied by your competitors’ products/services? how do your competitors respond to customers’ “pain points”?); commercial factors (price levels, flexibility, speed of commercial response, size of the commercial force on the national market).
 To determine these factors, do not hesitate to brainstorm with someone who knows the market well (see Market Research Method 2: Expert Interviews).
+Indeed, even if you can find a lot of factual information online (mainly figures, but also opinions), the point of view of an expert can only be better translated in a discussion.
+It will also be an opportunity by establishing a relationship of trust to obtain information that might not have been made public.

 The study of your competitors can be completed by an overall view using one of the many existing analysis schemes, for example, Porter’s 5 forces.
 We have devoted several articles on the subject, and you will also find below a course we have dedicated to this subject.
 The principle of Porter’s analysis lies in the evaluation of 5 forces that coexist in any non-monopolistic market, and that will define the difficulty for a new entrant to find a place in it.
 Michael Porter developed this model in 1979.
 Despite its age, it is still applicable and will give you a good overall indication of the ease/difficulty of finding a place on a market.